PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 metadata is absent.
 Exact former-function AST comparison confirms complete ModelIR, lineage, and statistics equality for valid one- and two-output fixtures.

+Pre-ArgMax channel-layout cleanup is owned by `passes/terminal_argmax_layout.py`.
+One optional or local `ModelIRGraphIndex` enumerates graph-order Transposes, proves each private adapter's sole topologically later ArgMax consumer, tracks axis-constant ownership, applies lineage-aware data/axis rewiring, and removes the adapter differentially.
+Independent matches and changes from shared to private axis ownership therefore reuse the same current index.
+Graphs missing either required operator family retain historical tensor and optional LayoutState pruning without index construction; successful calls synchronize LayoutState after registering any cloned constant and pruning dead tensors.

+The accepted adapter is exactly rank-four `[0,3,1,2]`.
+A singleton signed INT32/INT64 axis must normalize to NCHW channel axis one and maps to NHWC axis three.
+Source and adapter shape/signature must be the exact permutation, the ArgMax output metadata must equal the rank-reduced NHWC prefix, and source and adapter dtypes must agree.
+The adapter output cannot cross either public boundary or fan out.
+Private axis constants retain in-place update semantics;
+shared constants and constants at either public boundary receive a uniquely named clone with preserved NumPy dtype and cloned quantization.
+All metadata, clone, topology, and public-boundary decisions finish before mutation.
+This deliberately prevents the former rule from changing a public axis output from one to three or removing the producer of a public-input adapter tensor.
+Exact former-function AST comparison confirms complete ModelIR, lineage, and statistics equality for valid private, shared, and negative-axis fixtures.

 ## Managed-corpus SWAP exclusion policy